venkatesh87/asianfusion.online/README.md

 **`./aws.sh terminate app`**

-Terminate the application and all of its environments (all branches).
+Terminate the application and all of its ElasticBeanstalk environments (all branches).

 **`./delete-s3.sh [s3-bucket] [how-many-days-old]`**